rishisha19/Designs-Architecture/System_Designs/Blockchain/Decentralized_Content_Sharing/README.md

-# Decentralized Content Sharing System Desig
+# Decentralized Content Sharing System Design

 This solution features an infrastructure which helps curators, content creators, artists and users across the globe to share content which is verified, transparent, secured, rewardable and fast.